 Astrophysicist Gribbin argues that chaos and complexity are the natural states of the universe.
 Gribbin believes chaos and complexity govern all processes, including the weather, evolution, and space.

 A logical extension of Gribbin’s ideas is the belief that chaos and complexity govern the markets.
 Thus, understanding chaos and complexity can show you how the markets work.
-Munger believes markets are complex and chaotic and rejects simplistic notions such as the “efficient market theory.”
+Munger believed markets are complex and chaotic, rejecting simplistic notions such as the “efficient market theory.”

-Understanding that the natural state of the market is chaos can help you make money.
-Munger protects his money by investing in stocks with a high margin of safety, such as Costco (NASDAQ: COST).
+Understanding that the market’s natural state is chaos can help you make money.
+Munger protected his money by investing in stocks with a high margin of safety.

 2. Fiasco